-1. Measure and mark the outline of the cut-out on the floor.
+Measure and mark the outline of the cut-out on the floor.
 See Figure 3 (page 7) for cutout dimensions.

 IMPORTANT!
-Cut-outs in the floor and ductwork must be carefully located to avoid misalignment of the air handler and supply / return air ducts.
+Cut-outs in the floor and ductwork must be carefully located to avoid misalignment of the furnace and supply / return air ducts.